 New York Television Festival

 Woman Made Gallery

-Chicago Digital Media Production Fund (Voqal Fund & Chicago Filmmakers), City of Chicago, Joyce Foundation, Northwestern University, Propeller Fund, University of Chicago
+Chicago Digital Media Production Fund (Voqal Fund & Chicago Filmmakers)

 "Open TV has excelled with its latest slate of programming.
 Brown Girls, the subject of a recent Reader feature story, is a series featuring a cast that consists entirely of minorities and has been called "revolutionary" by Elle magazine and the "next binge-worthy web series" by BET.
 Brujos, a show focused on four gay, Latino doctoral candidates—who are also witches—was recently applauded by Vice for its ability to combine politics and horror." - Ashely Ray-Harris, The Chicago Reader

 "I’ve talked up Open TV in this space before, but I can’t help that its programming has been great and so relevant to my interests.
 Samantha Bailey’s You’re So Talented offered a previously unseen Chicago, and she followed that up with Brown Girls, which has become one of my favorite series about female friendships.
 Then I heard about Brujos, which is a new webseries about queer Latinx witches who are basically fighting white supremacy.
 Um, sí! please.
 Its undeniable queerness and brownness will serve as a high bar for entry for some, but for others—namely, queer and brown folks—it will feel like a Buffy The Vampire Slayer that was made for them." - Danette Chavez, The AV Club